fooplugins/foogallery/README.md

 **Retina Support**

-Foo Gallery now comes with built-in support for higher quality thumbnails on retina-enabled displays.
+FooGallery now comes with built-in support for higher quality thumbnails on retina-enabled displays.
 No more blurry thumbnails, just crisp thumbnails that look amazing on all devices.

 **Video Support**

-Foo Gallery now supports the creation of video galleries with the [FooVideo premium extension](http://fooplugins.com/plugins/foovideo/?utm_source=foogalleryplugin&utm_medium=foogallerylink&utm_campaign=foogallery_wprepo)!
+FooGallery now supports the creation of video galleries with the [FooVideo premium extension](http://fooplugins.com/plugins/foovideo/?utm_source=foogalleryplugin&utm_medium=foogallerylink&utm_campaign=foogallery_wprepo)!
 Create galleries with both images and videos mixed!

 **Albums Built In**